Taweilo/Credit_Line_Increase_Model/README.md

 ##### **Racial bias**

 The protected groups for racial bias testing are Hispanic, Black, and Asian.
-In addition, the reference group is white.
+In addition, the reference group is White.
 From our confusion matrices and AIR calculation, the Hispanic-to-White AIR is below the benchmark of 0.8.
-Although the black-to-white impact ratio is greater than 0.80, the performance can be improved.
+Although the Black-to-White impact ratio is greater than 0.80, the performance can be improved.
 According to the Office of Federal Contract Compliance Programs, the agency will require strong additional supporting evidence when the impact ratio is between 0.8 and 0.9.
 The White-to-Asian AIR is 1.0 and thus favorable.

 ![White vs Hispanic1024_1](https://user-images.githubusercontent.com/111590512/186423198-297eacc1-f9dc-4728-a144-7f66d09321ac.jpg)